 In the request for reconsideration, the petitioner stated that workers of the subject firm were previously certified eligible for Trade Adjustment Assistance (TAA) based on a shift in production to Canada and other offshore locations.
 The petitioner further stated that since the production shift, workers of the subject firm “mainly dealt with sales, service, production and distribution of spare parts.”
 The petitioner also alleged that the company continued shifting production of spare parts abroad and that imports of spare parts increased.

 When assessing eligibility for TAA, the Department exclusively considers shift in production and import impact during the relevant period (from one year prior to the date of the petition).
-The Department of Labor contacted a company official to verify whether Oval International shifted production of spare parts from the subject facility abroad during the relevant period.
+The Department of Labor contacted a company official to verify whether Oval International shifted production of spare Start Printed Page 67911parts from the subject facility abroad during the relevant period.
 The company official stated that the subject firm did not shift production of spare parts abroad in 2008 or 2009.

 Furthermore, the investigation revealed that neither the subject firm nor its customers increased imports of pulp bale strapping machines and spare parts during the relevant period.